-“Ms. Fay, may I see you inside please?”
+“Ms. Fairchild, may I see you inside please?”
 McGonagall's voice came from inside clearly.

 Delphia furrowed her eyebrows and went inside.
 But the room was vacant, and McGonagall wasn't behind her desk.
 She took a step backwards when there was a flash of bright orange and icy cold liquid fell all over her.
 Delphia wiped her eyes with shaking hands, orange slime covered the walls and floor, even all of the desks.
 It was all over her hair and body.
-Laughing sprang from outside the door and the four Marauders were doubled-over in laughter.
+Laughter sprang from outside the door and the four Marauders were doubled-over.
 Anger bubbled beneath her skin and the breath was knocked out from her, sending her into a complete wave of darkness.

 The room was dark and cold with only the flickering of a fire in the hearth for light.
 A cloaked man sat in a large chair embedded with emeralds and engraved with snakes.
 A few feet in front of him crouched another cloaked figure, the angle and proportion of the body suggested they were female.

 “You told me to report to you once I had gotten some answers, My Lord.” she said from beneath a silver mask.